Treating neurologic-like symptoms by addressing cervical spine instability and disrupted blood flow into the brain

-Note: The study cites a paper from Yuzuncu Yil University, Medical Faculty in Turkey published in the journal Medical science monitor.(4) In this study the research team suggests:
+Note: The study cites a paper from Yuzuncu Yil University, Medical Faculty in Turkey published in the journal Medical Science Monitor.
+(6) In this study the research team suggests:

 The study from Dr. Katz is one of the studies of further investigation.
 Following chiropractic adjustments he noted:

-In this section, we are going to talk about the realistic non-surgical options to the treatment of cervical spine instability and compressed cervical arteries and its related symptoms.
+In this section, we are going to talk about the realistic non-surgical options for the treatment of cervical spine instability and compressed cervical arteries and their related symptoms.

 Research on cervical instability and Prolotherapy

-Caring Medical Regenerative Medicine Clinics have published dozens of papers on Prolotherapy injections as a treatment in difficult to treat musculoskeletal disorders.
+Caring Medical has published dozens of papers on Prolotherapy injections as a treatment in difficult to treat musculoskeletal disorders.
 We are going to refer to two of these studies as they relate to cervical instability and a myriad of related symptoms including the problem of Vertebrobasilar insufficiency.